YingChen94/Ptriseriata_genome/01_macrosyteny_plot/README.md

 cat *.chr > all.chr
 ```

-**Step 2.2**: create `.simple` file: extract synteny blocks spanning at least 3 BUSCO genes using R scripts.
+**Step 2.2**: create `.simple` file: extract synteny blocks spanning at least 3 BUSCO genes using R script `synteny_block_id.R`.
 Note that the synteny is pairwise comparison and the order depends on the phylogeny so that synteny plots can be placed right beside the phylogeny for context.

 **Step 2.3**: create `seqids` file (use chromosome names in the bed files).
 Note the order of frogs (each row) is the same as your phylogeny and the `layout` file; the order of chromosomes is based on your synteny so that they align well and look pretty.